tz70s/blog/content/posts/openwhisk-future.md

 The prototyping steps as follow:

-1. A New LoadBalancer SPI: SingletonLoadBalancer (which adapt with Container Manager)
+1. A New LoadBalancer SPI: SingletonLoadBalancer.
-2. Duplicate and cut off logics from Invoker into new Container Manager.
+2. Container Manager who manages container resources.
-3. Re-use and refactor invoker-agent which is used by Kubernetes deployment. (contains some breaking changes, but I think it can also improve current kube deployment)
+3. Re-use and refactor invoker-agent which is used by Kubernetes deployment.
-4. Implement required changes.
+4. In-detail implementation.

 I'll discuss these in detail below.